 You may be assessed on your knowledge and understanding of the course through:

-- Introductory Data Analysis: covers essential statistical concepts and analysis methods.
+Introductory Data Analysis: covers essential statistical concepts and analysis methods relevant for commercial analysis.

 As part of their optional choices, all students must take:

-- Either Knowledge Discovery and Datamining or any statistics-focused module at level 5000 in the School (those with module codes beginning with MT5 in the module catalogue).
+Any statistics-focused module at level 5000 in the School (those with module codes beginning MT57 in the module catalogue, or ID5059).

-- One statistics-focused module at level 4000 in the School (those with module codes beginning with MT4 in the module catalogue).
+One additional module at level 3000, 4000, or 5000 in the School (those with module codes beginning with MT3, MT4 or MT5 in the module catalogue).

 All students are recommended to include one of the following two modules in their choices:

-Optional modules are subject to change each year, and some may only allow limited numbers of students.
+Optional modules are subject to change each year and require a minimum number of participants to be offered; some may only allow limited numbers of students.

 During the final three months of the course, MSc students complete a dissertation or a portfolio dissertation to be submitted by the end of August.
 Dissertations are supervised by members of teaching staff who will advise on the choice of subject and provide guidance throughout the progress of the dissertation.